German police: 8 dead in Jehovah’s Witnesses hall shooting

 Jehovah’s Witnesses are part of an international church, founded in the United States in the 19th century and headquartered in Warwick, New York.
 It claims a worldwide membership of about 8.7 million, with about 170,000 in Germany.

 Members are known for their evangelistic efforts that include knocking on doors and distributing literature in public squares.
-The denomination’s distinctive practices include a refusal to bear arms, receive blood transfusions, salute a national flag or participate in secular government. ___ Moulson reported from Berlin.
-Associated Press journalist David Rising contributed to this story from Bangkok.
+The denomination’s distinctive practices include a refusal to bear arms, receive blood transfusions, salute a national flag or participate in secular government.